 We implemented and tested our algorithm using a main memory FFT algorithm, however, a disk-based FFT algorithm [13, 14] would be more appropriate for handling larger time series that do not fit in the main memory.
-Interesting extension of our work would be the development of an algorithm to perform over other kinds of temporal data such as distributed and fuzzy.
-Finally, we intend to investigate the application of an algorithm or a function, other than the circular autocorrelation, that would require a smaller number of FFT computations.
+Interesting extension of our work would be the development of an algorithm to perform over other kinds of temporal data such as distributed.